telerik/ajax-docs/controls/combobox/radcombobox-items/default-item.md

 # Default Item

+The **Default Item** in a **RadComboBox** facilitates custom validation scenarios.
+The `DefaultItem` will appear as the first item in the drop down even if there are no items.

+>tip The `DefaultItem` feature is available for read-only combo boxes (i.e., `AllowCustomText` must be set to `false`, its default value).
+For load-on-demand scenarios, see the [Default Item with Load On Demand](#default-item-with-load-on-demand) section below.

-**The Default Item** of the **RadComboBox** provides the abilty for custom validation scenarios.
-The item inherits the **RadComboBoxItem** and once set, it will appear as the first item in the drop down(even if there are no items).
-When the default item is selected, the value of the **RadComboBox** DOM object should return default item’s value, in order to validate easier with the required fields validators.
+When the default item is selected, the value of the **RadComboBox** DOM object will return default item's value, in order to validate easier with the required fields validators (see the [examples below](#examples)).
+The server/client side Text property of the RadCombobox will return the default item text.

+The **Default Item** will not persist in the server/client side **RadComboBoxItem's** collection.
+The server/client side SelectedIndexChanged events will not be fired when the default item is selected.
+In addition, ItemTemplates do not affect the DefaultItem and you could not rely on the ViewState.

+The `DefaultItem` inherits **RadComboBoxItem**.

-## Adding default item at run-time
+## Adding Default Item

->note  **The Default Item** is applicable only in cases with readonly **RadComboBoxes**
->

 ````ASPNET